 If your multiple sclerosis is advanced, you have a good chance of getting approved for Social Security disability benefits.
 In order to qualify for Social Security disability benefits for MS, you must meet the requirements of Social Security's disability listing for MS or prove that your MS has limited your functioning so much that you can no longer work.

-MS has a specific listing in Social Security's blue book (the listing of impairments that automatically qualify for disability) under the section for neurological disorders.
+Multiple sclerosis has a specific listing in Social Security's blue book (the listing of impairments that automatically qualify for disability) under the section for neurological disorders.
 Listing 11.09 is for adults and 111.09 for children.
 The listing was updated significantly in 2016.
-In order to meet this listing, you must show that you have at least one of the following:
+In order to meet the listing, you must now show that you have at least one of the following: